IU-PR/Capstone_project/content/docs/2025/edhub/week5.md

 ## Plan for the Week 5

 During week 5, we plan to continue developing our project as follows:
-- the backend team plans to ;
+- the frontend team plans to fix the issues found during the usability testing sessions, add the page with the list of students and implement the option to attach the files to course materials, assignmentsa, and submissions;
-- the frontend team plans to .
+- the backend team plans to implement course-wide grading, attendance tracking mechanism and endpoints for the gradebook page;

 # Individual contribution